defoe-code/defoe/README.md

 ### National Library of Scotland (NLS)-

-[National Library of Scotland](https://data.nls.uk/data/digitised-collections/) provide sveral digitised collections, such as:
+[National Library of Scotland](https://data.nls.uk/data/digitised-collections/) provide several digitised collections, such as:
 - [Encyclopaedia Britanica](https://data.nls.uk/data/digitised-collections/encyclopaedia-britannica/) from the 18th and 20th centuries.
 - [ChapBooks](https://data.nls.uk/data/digitised-collections/chapbooks-printed-in-scotland/)
 - [Scottish Gazetteers](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/)

 **Note, that ALL collections offered by NLS use the same XML and METS format.
-Therefore, we can use the defoe NLS model to query any of those collections**
+Therefore, we can use the defoe NLS model to query any of those collections.**

 See [copyrights restrictions](https://www.nls.uk/copyright)